bwsw/cloud-plugin-kv-storage/README.md

 | storage.kv.elasticsearch.password | Elasticsearch password for authentication; should be empty if authentication is disabled | |
 | storage.kv.vm.history.enabled | true if VM storages should keep an operation history, false otherwise | false |

+*default.page.size* is used as a default value for pagesize parameter in [listAccountKvStorages](#listaccountkvstorages) command.
+Its value should be less or equal to Elasticsearch
+*index.max_result_window* otherwise listAccountKvStorages requests without pagesize parameter will fail.

 # Deployment

 Following components should be deployed: